-Ricotta Spinach Tarts a fast and easy appetizer.
-Pre-made pastry makes these filled to the brim Ricotta and Spinach filling the best.
+Ricotta Spinach Tarts are a fast and easy appetizer.
+Pre-made pastry makes these tarts so easy, and each one is filled to the brim with a delicious cheesy spinach ricotta filling.

 My mother-in-law would milk the cow and the goat and make the most amazing types of cheese.
-Needless to say ricotta was one of those.
+Needless to say, ricotta cheese was one of those.

 I didn’t like ricotta made from goat’s milk then and I still don’t.
 I find it too strong for me, but I know that most Italians prefer that strong taste compared to the subtle light flavour of the ricotta made from cow milk.

 She would make a delicious filling for pasta or just toss with some spaghetti, which is my father-in-law’s favourite.
 I loved hearing their stories about making and using the cheese to make delicious recipes.